run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 *   Your job will never be allocated with more than the amount stated in the --cpu-limit flag
 *   If your job tries to allocate more than the amount stated in the --memory-limit flag it will receive an out of memory exception.

-For further details on these flags see:&nbsp;</span><a href="https://support.run.ai/hc/en-us/articles/360011436120-runai-submit" style="background-color: #ffffff; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">https://support.run.ai/hc/en-us/articles/360011436120-runai-submit</a>
+For further details on these flags see: [runai submit](../Command-Line-Interface-API-Reference/runai-submit.md)

 ## Flag Defaults